dhruv-m1/ninjachefs/README.md

     * Identify whether the recipe is non-vegetarian, vegetarian or vegan.
     * Visualise and generate a cover image for the recipe if none is uploaded (GPT 3.5 & DALL-E 2)

- * Background processing of recipe submissions with polling-based status updates.
+ * Asynchronous processing of recipe submissions with polling-based status updates.

 ### Manage your recipes